01010100b/AgeSharp/README.md

 Many C# code constructs are available such as ```if, else if, else``` conditions, ```for, while``` loops, ```break, continue``` branches, and assignments and method calls.
 Notable restrictions are:
 + You can only call other AgeMethods or the intrinsics defined in the ```Intrinsics``` class.
 The list of available intrinsics is constantly being expanded to include all necessary .per commands.
 + Nested accessors such as ```my_group_array[i].Id``` are not supported.
 You can either index an array variable like ```my_group_array[i]``` or a compound type variable like ```my_group.Id``` but not combined in one expression.
 You can go as deep as you want with field access though, such as ```my_manager.AttackGroup.Position.X```.
++ You can not define nor call any constructors, with the exception of array constructors which must be used to initialize array variables.
 + You can not assign one array to another if they do not have the same length.
 Technically arrays of different lengths are considered different types.
 + ```switch``` constructs are not supported.
 Use ```else if``` chains instead.
 + ```try catch``` constructs are not supported.